Do you want to film in Palau? The Republic of Palau continues to provide great opportunities for Media Production.

 I would like to take this opportunity to thank you all for your continued support into 2018.

-Together we can make Lightning Strike Productions grow further and provide more innovative and educational media for Palau and Micronesia.
+Together we can make Lightning Strike Productions grow further and provide more innovative and educational media for Palau, Micronesia and the world.

 I’ve been struggling with creating a good panning time-lapse using Circular Polarizers since…well since I started using the combination.
 The sky is never consistent and the darkening effect uneven..
 So I invested in a professional level ND filter system from Lee, a UK based filter company.